saona-raimundo/saona-raimundo.github.io/people.md

 # Researchers in the world

 I have encountered many good people during my time as a researcher.
-This map shows some of them, with their respective affiliations when I met them.
+This map and list shows some of them.
 <noscript>
     This website uses JavaScript, make sure it is enabled please.